We are open for safe in-person care.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-Contact with an irritant or allergen causes this form of dermatitis.
+Contact dermatitis is a rash caused by direct contact with or an allergic reaction to certain substances.
 Irritant contact dermatitis (A) usually produces a dry, scaly, non-itchy rash.
-Exposure to chemicals, such as cleaning products or industrial chemicals, causes this condition.
+Many substances, such as cleaning products or industrial chemicals, that you come into contact with cause this condition.
 The irritant will cause a rash on anyone exposed to it, but some people's skin may be more easily affected.
-Areas with thinner skin, such as the eyelids, are more likely to react.
-The severity of a reaction may vary with duration of exposure and the amount of irritant.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.